Artistic talent is equally distributed across the globe.

 I already subscribe to so many music newsletters.
 Why would I subscribe to this one as well?

 I get it - information overload has become a defining characteristic of today’s media landscape.
-No Chambers can’t fix this, but it tries to make its own contribution a little less overwhelming by only sending one album recommendation each month.
+No Chambers can’t fix this, but it tries to make its own contribution a little less overwhelming by keeping its newsletters to a minimum.
 Hopefully this will make keeping up with No Chambers a treat rather than a chore.

 What can I expect from a No Chambers subscription?